 The Importance of Good Reviews

-Many companies have systems already in place around cultivating positive reviews.
+Many companies have systems already in place for cultivating positive reviews.
 Some companies will ask customers directly, at the conclusion of a transaction, to give them a review.

 Whereas other businesses put a request for a review after checkout.
 Some even have used QR codes.